Go to the Students section

 Coming on to campus for a lecture gives a structure to your day and forces you to allocate that time in your schedule.
 Online learning may involve much more unstructured time.
 It’s still a good idea to give yourself a structure to your days, like scheduling blocks of time when you will work through the materials for each module.
 Also set aside time for less obvious learning tasks like posting and replying on discussion boards.
 See our guide to time management for strategies and semester planners:

 If you have online seminars it can be distracting trying to watch, understand, take notes, and reply to comments in the chat box.
 You might want to try ‘checking-in’ on the chat box now and again to give you time to focus on the main seminar content.
-See this guide for more on how to manage the multiple streams of information in webinars:
+Most online classes at Brookes will take place on Zoom.
+See these guides for more on using Zoom effectively, and for managing the multiple streams of information in webinars:

 Working with other people, or studying in an environment where everyone else is studying can be very motivating.
 Look for ways to recreate a similar experience at a distance.
 For example, agree to study with your friends at the same time and check in with each other on WhatsApp, or be on the same video call, with cameras off, getting on with your own work.
 If your friends aren’t available, there are now lots of ‘Study with Me’ videos on YouTube like the one below: